semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 ### General settings {#general}

-In the general project settings you can:
+In the general project settings, you can:

 - Change the owner of the project.
 The new owner [must be already part](#people-add) of the project.
 - Change the visibility and make the project publicly-viewable